zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 - I fine-tuned a model for each of the test problems, so 100 fine-tuned models were generated on each submission.
 - I used batch size 1 in the test-time fine-tuning to be able to learn the new problems as fast as possible.
 - The model was fine-tuned for ~300 steps on each problem
-- A slightly lower learning rate was used for test-time fine-tuning (TODO:)
+- Suprisingly the best learning rate for test-time fine-tuning was 8e-5, higher than the one used for training (5e-5).
+It's very likely that better results could be obtained if more computation was available, training with a slower learning rate, with higher batch size and for longer.

-TODO: why batch size 1 and model for each task
+Due to the limited submission time test-time fine-tuning was only applied to the canonical ARC task of predicting the test outputs.
+But it could also be applied to the task of generating new inputs, or to the tasks of verifying the correctness of the outputs.

-TODO: ttft could also be applied to other tasks
+The unusual configuration of training a single model for each task with batch size 1 arose due to the limitations of compute and submission time.
+It was the configuration that allowed to learn faster the new test problems.

 ### Inference